SystemsApproach/ops/provision.rst

 3.1 Physical Infrastructure
 ---------------------------

-The process of stacking and racking hardware is inherently human intensive, and includes considerations such as airflow and cable management.
+The process of stacking and racking hardware is inherently human-intensive, and includes considerations such as airflow and cable management.
 These issues are beyond the scope of this book.
 We focus instead on the "physical/virtual" boundary, which starts with the cabling plan that a hands-on technician uses as a blueprint.
-The details of such a plan are highly deployment specific, but we use the example shown in :numref:`Figure %s <fig-cable_plan>` to help illustrate all the steps involved.
+The details of such a plan are highly deployment-specific, but we use the example shown in :numref:`Figure %s <fig-cable_plan>` to help illustrate all the steps involved.
 The example is based on Aether clusters deployed in enterprises, which serves to highlight the required level of specificity.
 Considerable planning is required to specify an appropriate *Bill of Materials (BOM)*, including details about individual device models, but this aspect of the problem is also outside our scope.

 .. _fig-cable_plan:
 .. figure:: figures/pronto_logical_diagram.png